Note

 data = data_processor.preprocess(data, batched=False)

-# Input x
+# Input at higher-resolution

-x = data['x']
+x = data["x"]

-# Ground-truth
+# Ground-truth output at higher-resolution

-y = data['y']
+y = data["y"]

 out = model(x.unsqueeze(0))

-ax = fig.add_subplot(3, 3, index*3 + 1)
+ax = fig.add_subplot(3, 3, index * 3 + 1)

-ax.imshow(x[0], cmap='gray')
+ax.imshow(x[0], cmap="gray")

 if index == 0: